ylkhayat/ylkhayat/README.md

-### Howdie,

-#### Dear people of GitHub 👋
+## Howdie  <sub>people of **GitHub**</sub> 👋

-##### Here's me in a couple of brief paragraphs
+### A "me" brief paragraph

 Volunteered in some of the junior teaching assistant positions through my years of university.
 Grabbed the opportunity to work in a software house on my third year of engineering
 👷 to become a software developer with a moderate amount of knowledge in the field.
 Dedicated a period of time to adapt to trendy libraries and frameworks to implement personalized applications.
 And finally reached out to as many ushering opportunities as I could in a variety of events.
 Currently looking for a M. Sc. program in the Machine Learning field to further proceed with the one and only plan to grow, both academically and personally, in order to get the chance to leave a memorable footprint
 🏗️.

 <!-- ##### Dropping my stats for your personal intellect 🍷